musictheory/NilScript/README.md

 ---
 ## <a name="global"></a>@global

-To mimic C APIs such as CoreGraphics, oj has the ability to declare global functions and variables with `@global`.
+To mimic C APIs such as CoreGraphics, NilScript has the ability to declare global functions and variables with `@global`.

 ```
 @global function CGRectMake(x: Number, y: Number, width: Number, height: Number): void {